SerenGTI/Forschungsprojekt/documentation/giraph_installation_steps.md

 ### SSSP
 We run the computation with the following command.
 It specifies the input and output format, our computation class followed by the start vertex id and the paths to the input and output files.
 You will need to replace the following
-* `<start vertex id>`,
+* `<start vertex id>`: The vertex id from which to start the SSSP.
-* `<graph file>`: The input graph filename/path to the input graph.
+* `<input path>`: The input graph filename/path to the input graph.
 Remember that this path is on the HDFS (check above on how to copy to HDFS).
-* `output folder name>`: The output folder name/output path.
+* `output path>`: The output folder name/output path.
 Remember that this path is on the HDFS (check above on how to copy from the HDFS).
 * `<cluster size>`: Make sure to set the `-w` flag to the amount of workers i.e. the amount of nodes in the cluster!

 *We recommend copying this command in a text editor and editing it before putting it in the console..*
 ```
-$HADOOP_HOME/bin/hadoop jar $GIRAPH_HOME/giraph-examples/target/giraph-examples-1.3.0-SNAPSHOT-for-hadoop-1.2.1-jar-with-dependencies.jar org.apache.giraph.GiraphRunner org.apache.giraph.examples.GeneralShortestPathsComputation <start vertex id> -vif org.apache.giraph.io.formats.JsonLongDoubleFloatDoubleVertexInputFormat -vip /user/ubuntu/input/<graph file> -vof org.apache.giraph.io.formats.IdWithValueTextOutputFormat -op /user/ubuntu/output/<output folder name> -w <cluster size>
+$HADOOP_HOME/bin/hadoop jar $GIRAPH_HOME/giraph-examples/target/giraph-examples-1.3.0-SNAPSHOT-for-hadoop-1.2.1-jar-with-dependencies.jar org.apache.giraph.GiraphRunner org.apache.giraph.examples.GeneralShortestPathsComputation <start vertex id> -vif org.apache.giraph.io.formats.JsonLongDoubleFloatDoubleVertexInputFormat -vip <input path> -vof org.apache.giraph.io.formats.IdWithValueTextOutputFormat -op <output path> -w <cluster size>
 ```

 ### PageRank
 We run the computation with the following command.
 It specifies the input and output format, some classes required for computation and the paths to the input and output files.
-* `<graph file>`: The input graph filename/path to the input graph.
+* `<input path>`: The input graph filename/path to the input graph.
 Remember that this path is on the HDFS (check above on how to copy to HDFS).
-* `output folder name>`: The output folder name/output path.
+* `<output path>`: The output folder name/output path.
 Remember that this path is on the HDFS (check above on how to copy from the HDFS).
 * `<cluster size>`: Make sure to set the `-w` flag to the amount of workers i.e. the amount of nodes in the cluster!

 *We recommend copying this command in a text editor and editing it before putting it in the console..*
 ```
-$HADOOP_HOME/bin/hadoop jar $GIRAPH_HOME/giraph-examples/target/giraph-examples-1.3.0-SNAPSHOT-for-hadoop-1.2.1-jar-with-dependencies.jar org.apache.giraph.GiraphRunner org.apache.giraph.examples.SimplePageRankComputation -vif org.apache.giraph.io.formats.JsonLongDoubleFloatDoubleVertexInputFormat -vip /user/ubuntu/input/<graph name> -vof org.apache.giraph.io.formats.IdWithValueTextOutputFormat -op /user/ubuntu/output/<output folder name> -mc org.apache.giraph.examples.SimplePageRankComputation\$SimplePageRankMasterCompute -wc org.apache.giraph.examples.SimplePageRankComputation\$SimplePageRankWorkerContext -w <cluster size>
+$HADOOP_HOME/bin/hadoop jar $GIRAPH_HOME/giraph-examples/target/giraph-examples-1.3.0-SNAPSHOT-for-hadoop-1.2.1-jar-with-dependencies.jar org.apache.giraph.GiraphRunner org.apache.giraph.examples.SimplePageRankComputation -vif org.apache.giraph.io.formats.JsonLongDoubleFloatDoubleVertexInputFormat -vip <input path> -vof org.apache.giraph.io.formats.IdWithValueTextOutputFormat -op <output path> -mc org.apache.giraph.examples.SimplePageRankComputation\$SimplePageRankMasterCompute -wc org.apache.giraph.examples.SimplePageRankComputation\$SimplePageRankWorkerContext -w <cluster size>
 ```

-Some problems and how to fix them:
+#### Some problems and how to fix them:
 * The `class org.apache.giraph.examples.SimplePageRankComputation not ...` exception.
 In this case, you selected the inner class of the MasterCompute or WorkerContext falsely.
 The correct way to adress those is `packageName.OuterClass\$InnerClass`!
 The backslash is very important.
 Check the supplied command above, the WorkerContext and MasterCompute  are selected correctly.
 * The console output is very short and the log file contains the exception `Tried to access reducer which wasn't registered <aggregator name>; Aggregators can be registered from MasterCompute by calling registerReducer function\. [...]`.
 Here you forgot to create a MasterCompute class or failed to tell giraph which one to use.
 Just add the `-mc` flag followed by the class name of a `MasterCompute`.